Whiteknight/ParserObjects/docs/v5/parser_usage.md

 The `IMultiParser<TInput>` is a parser which can call `.Parse()` on an input to return an `IMultiResult`.
 Parsers which inherit this interface can match a pattern or rule, but may not necessarily produce meaningful output.
 When using this interface, the goal is typically to tell if the pattern matches or not, or to do a match without knowing the type of the output result.

-`IMultiParser<TInput, TOutput>` is a parser which can call `.Parse()` on an input and will return an `IMultiResult<TOutput>`.
-This is more common than the `IMultiParser<TInput>` type and should be preferred where possible.
+`IMultiParser<TInput, TOutput>` is a parser which can call `.Parse()` on an input and will return an `IMultiResult<TOutput>` of several possible parse results from the current position.

 ## Parser Invariants

-`IParser` implementations in the ParserObjects library all follow these rules and invariants.
+`IParser` implementations in the ParserObjects library all follow these rules and invariants:

 1. On failure, the parser consumes no data from the input sequence, and the input sequence is returned to the state it was in before the parse was attempted.
 2. On success, the parser consumes only the data it needed to match a pattern and construct the result value.
 All other data including buffers and lookaheads, are returned to the input sequence.
 3. All parsers are built to be composed.
 They only read input data starting from the current position of the input sequence, and the parser does not necessarily expect to read until the end of input.
-4. Parsers will generally try to communicate failure through a failure `IResult` value and will try not to throw exceptions unless some major invariant has been violated.
-However, many parsers take user callback delegates.
+4. Parsers will generally try to communicate failure through a result value and will try not to throw exceptions unless some major invariant has been violated.
+However, many parsers take user callback delegates, which may throw exceptions.
 Exceptions thrown from user code will be allowed to bubble up to a user handler, and may leave the input sequence in an invalid or incomplete state.
 5. Parsers should not return `null` but should always return a valid `IResult` or `IResult<TOutput>` with a valid non-null result value.

 `IMultiParser<>` types have two caveats to these rules, because the multiple results may have consumed different amounts of input: